Naked Lea Michele With Unbuttoned Brad Goreski In Instagram Snap Before Oscars

 “This record deserves all of my time and care, and that’s what I plan on doing this year.
 F*** it if people don’t like it,” she said.

-There were also reports that Lea is going to star an untitled comedy TV series by “Hamilton” star Daveed Diggs.
+There were also reports that Lea is going to star an untitled comedy TV series by Hamilton star Daveed Diggs.
 The motion picture will be about a rapper who runs for a political position as a publicity stunt and turns out to be one of the best mayors in the end.

 [Featured Image by Jamie McCarthy/Getty Images]